 Bathrooms are by far the most common rooms in your house to experience mold problems.
 Fortunately, they’re the easiest rooms to discover mold outbreaks in, and that’s because you’re probably looking for mold during routine cleaning.

 Bathrooms are high-humidity rooms by nature of their intended use.
 Normal living creates high humidity from hot showers and baths.
 Using the sink creates moisture, as does flushing the toilet.
-Even standing water in the sink or plumbing traps contribute to evaporation and keep the bathroom's relative humidity high.
+Even standing water in the sink or plumbing traps contributes to evaporation and keeps the bathroom's relative humidity high.